johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

 # Asymptotic and Regime Regression Program (ARRP)
 ARRP implements both regime regression and robust regression.
+Asymptotic regression is a special application of regime regression for estimating asymptotic parameters.
+Generally, 'regime regression' is a more apt name than 'asymptotic regression'.

 ### Usage